-- Processing and investigating quality assurance/improvement incident reports North Coast EMS oversees an extensive Quality Improvement Program and utilizes an EMSA approved Regional QIP Plan.
+Processing and investigating quality assurance/improvement incident reports North Coast EMS oversees an extensive Quality Improvement Program and utilizes an EMSA approved Regional QIP Plan.
 QIP Plans have been approved by North Coast EMS for all Base Hospitals and ALS Providers, who also submit quarterly QIP updates.
-EMSA is in the process of reviewing the North Coast EMS Plan annual update. - Monitoring and reporting on EMS System Core Measures by March 31st each year, and acknowledging completion of the monitoring and reporting as of March 31st each year
+This quarter, EMSA approved the North Coast EMS Plan annual update.

+Monitoring and reporting on EMS System Core Measures by March 31st each year, and acknowledging completion of the monitoring and reporting as of March 31st each year